-F. Monthly clinical education procedure count record (Attachment E)
+F. Monthly clinical education procedure count record

 - 1. Students are required to keep detailed and accurate procedure counts for various procedure categories. - 2.
-These sheets must be completed on a monthly basis and will be collected by the Clinical Coordinator at the end of each semester. - 3.
+These forms must be completed on a monthly basis and will be reviewed by the Clinical Coordinator periodically. - 3.
 The procedure count form will compose five (5) percent of the final clinical education grade in Clinical Education I. - 4.
 The procedure count form will compose two and one half (2.5) percent of the final clinical education grade in Clinical Education II-V.